 The first Prague pub to serve Pilsner Urquell (back in 1843) is still recommended for a great and reasonable Czech meal.
 Spartan The interior is spartan, but the back patio is a surprising enclave surrounded by ruins and divided into distinct open-air rooms; it welcomes boisterous groups (you may hear impromptu singing) or those seeking a more romantic place.

 Location: Jungmannovo náměstí 16, New Town, website.

 Open: daily 11am-11pm.

-Some bars in Prague have veered towards the tourist currency; U Medvídků has retained its traditional charm and is still very much a favourite with Czech locals.
+Some bars in Prague have veered towards the tourist currency; U Medvídků has retained its traditional charm and is still a favourite with Czech locals.
 This is a straightforward Czech pub and easily large enough to accommodate everyone.
-There are numerous places to sit and it will hold several hundred patrons at one time.
+There are numerous places to sit, and it will hold several hundred patrons at one time.
 While there, be sure to sample the X Beer 33.
 Aged for six months in an oak barrel, this dark bittersweet beer has an alcohol content of 11.8%.
-Be sure to pace yourself or fill your stomach with specialties such as larded roast beef in sour cream with white bread dumplings.
+Be sure to pace yourself or fill your stomach with specialities such as larded roast beef in sour cream with white bread dumplings.

 Location: Na Perštýně 7, Old Town, website.

 This pub and beer hall is spread over two floors and is located in an ancient building that dates back to 1403.
 The downstairs houses the restaurant and serves hearty Czech cuisine along with a selection of beer, wine, spirits and soft drinks.
 The upstairs is more of a pub and attracts a younger crowd.
 The music is upbeat, and there are often special evenings such as stag parties and hen nights.
 Do keep in mind that the prices will go up significantly after 11:30 each night, so be sure to check the price before you buy.